mdabrowski1990/uds/docs/source/pages/knowledge_base.rst

 ''''''''''''''''''''''''''
 Network Protocol Data Unit (N_PDU) is a single packet which is transmitted during segmentation_ process of a `diagnostic service`_.
 Each `diagnostic service`_ consists of at least one N_PDU.
-There are some N_PDUs which does not carry any `diagnostic service`_ data as they are used to control flow of other N_PDUs.
-Example of such N_PDU which carry no diagnostic data is Flow Control.
+There are some N_PDUs which does not carry any `diagnostic service`_ data as they are used to manage the flow of other N_PDUs.

 Network Protocol Data Unit (N_PDU) consists of following fields:
  - `Network Address Information`_ (N_AI)